se-bastiaan/esphome-simplebus2/README.md

 ESPHome Simplebus2
 ===================

+> [!WARNING]
+> This component is experimental.
+It will currently not work using the same voltage level/gain settings as the official firmware.

 The ``simplebus2`` component allows you to connect your [Simpebus2 bridge](https://github.com/Elektroarzt/simplebus2-mqtt-bridge) to Home Assistant via de native API.
 Inspired by both the original Simplebus2 MQTT bridge code and [comelit-esphome](https://github.com/mansellrace/comelit-esphome) (read: mashed the projects together so I could have the bridge running ESPHome)

 How to use: